faster-cpython/benchmarking-public/results/bm-20230624-3.12.0b3+-9cd3664/bm-20230624-pythonperf2-x86_64-python-3.12-3.12.0b3+-9cd3664-vs-3.11.0.md

 Benchmark hidden because not significant (1): xml_etree_iterparse Ignored benchmarks (16) of results/bm-20221024-3.11.0-deaf509/bm-20221024-pythonperf2-x86_64-python-v3.11.0-3.11.0-deaf509.json: aiohttp, chameleon, django_template, flaskblogging, genshi_text, genshi_xml, gunicorn, html5lib, pylint, sqlalchemy_declarative, sqlalchemy_imperative, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift

+# HPT report

+- Reliability score: 99.98% likely to be faster
+- 90% likely to have a speedup of 1.02x
+- 95% likely to have a speedup of 1.01x
+- 99% likely to have a speedup of 1.01x